List of Christian denominations by number of members: Christian denominational families

-Catholicism – 1.345 billion
+Catholicism – 1.272–1.406 billion

-Catholicism is the largest branch of Christianity with 1.345 billion, and the Catholic Church is the largest among churches.
-Figures below are in accordance with the Annuario Pontificio, at 2019.
-The total figure does not include independent denominations that self-identify as Catholic, numbering some 18 million adherents.
+Catholicism is the main branch of Christianity and the Catholic Church is the largest among churches.
+About 50% of all Christians are Catholics.
+According to the annual directory of the Catholic Church or Annuario Pontificio of 2024, there were 1.390 billion baptized Catholics in 2022; that was 1.406 billion in 2023.
+In 2025, the World Christian Database reported 1.272 billion Catholics.
+That figure does not include independent denominations that self-identify as Catholic, numbering some 18 million adherents subscribing to Old Catholicism and other forms of Independent Catholicism.